Dharsana4/Sales-Dump-Analysis/README.md

 # Sales-Dump-Analysis

-Here's a Data-Analysis project of the global superstore of 2016 using Power-BI.
+Here's a Data-Analysis project of the superstore in 2022 using Power-BI.

 Tools and Technology used-
 Microsoft Power BI